NESOOFGEMDESNZ

 Key facts

-- •Register will include Gate 1/Gate 2 classification column from 21st November 2025
+• Gate classification column to be added from 21 November 2025

-- •Capacity presented in aggregate may result in duplicate entries
+• Capacity presented in aggregate with potential duplicate entries

 Timeline